 Freeze

 Muffins can be frozen for up to 3 months.
-To do so, Let them cool completely.
+To do so, let them cool completely.
 Then wrap them in foil and place them in a freezer bag.
-Thaw the frozen muffins just by leaving them at room temperature or heat un-wrap frozen muffins in the microwave for 30 seconds.
+Thaw the frozen muffins just by leaving them at room temperature, or heat the unwrapped frozen muffins in the microwave for 30 seconds.

 PRO TIP: These Eggless Pumpkin Crumb Muffins are great as a lunchbox snack, so I usually make a batch and freeze it for later use.
 This is the container I use to pack them into the lunchbox.